- Home

 Flexible working

-We want to be bold in our approach.
-Our ambition is for teachers to be afforded the same flexibility that’s available in many other sectors and now even expected in the post pandemic world.
-Given the nature of teaching, we know that the scale of this flexibility will not always match what others offer outside the sector, but making these changes will go a long way in making a difference.
+We want teachers to be afforded the same flexibility that’s available in many other sectors and now even expected in the post pandemic world.
+Given the nature of teaching, we know that the scale of this flexibility will not always match what others offer outside the sector, but by offering a nine-day fortnight to our teachers, we hope this will make a difference.

 What we are currently doing to reduce workload and offer flexibility:

-We have been focusing on flexibility and workload for a while, but we want to be more ambitious.
+We have been focusing on flexibility and workload for a while.
 Here are some of the things we have been doing for a long time.

 How we are expanding on this:

-In line with our deep commitment to self-determination, we want to give our teachers more agency over their roles by offering a flexible working plan that will give them time back.
+In line with our deep commitment to self-determination, we want to give our teachers more agency over their roles by offering them a nine-day fortnight to give them time back.

-• Nine-day fortnight: We are offering a nine-day fortnight for teachers without impacting students’ contact time.
-As far as possible, we want this to be a genuine reduction in working hours and not just trying to fit ten days of teaching into nine.
+- Nine-day fortnight: We are offering a nine-day fortnight for teachers without impacting students’ contact time.

-• Remote working: We are pushing forward with a plan that allows remote working during non-contact time, which includes giving more PPA and making it manageable from home or another remote location, and where our teachers want to do this, compressing the free hours or non-contact hours so that they can be away from school for longer periods of time.
+- Remote working: We are offering remote working during non-contact time, which includes giving more PPA and making it manageable from home or another remote location, and where our teachers want to do this, compressing the free hours or non-contact hours so that they can be away from school for longer periods of time.

-• Personal days: We want to offer personal days during term time so our teachers are not restricted to only take time off in the school holidays.
+- Personal days: We are offering personal days during term time so our teachers are not restricted to only take time off in the school holidays.

 For all our live vacancies click here.